What Are Peptides in Skincare?

 What do Peptides Do for Skin?

-If you’re like most of the population, signs of aging may have already set in.
-You may be seeing early signs of wrinkles around the eyes or dark spots and be wondering, is it too late?
+When is a good time to start using anti-aging skincare?
+You may be seeing early signs of wrinkles around the eyes or dark spots and be wondering, “is it too late?”

-The answer is no. It’s not too late—but the sooner begin an anti-aging skin care routine the better.
-The number one way to reduce the signs of aging—naturally, at least—is to encourage your skin’s production of collagen.
-That’s where peptides skin care comes into play.
-Turns out, applying natural peptides for skin topically may increase your body’s production of peptides for skin.
+The answer is no. It’s not too late — but the sooner you begin an anti-aging and preventative skincare routine, the better!
+The number one way to reduce the signs of aging — naturally, at least — is to encourage your skin’s production of collagen.
+That’s where peptide-packed skincare comes into play.
+Turns out, applying natural peptides to skin topically may increase your body’s production of peptides.
 While collagen molecules are too large to penetrate the skin, according to Dr. Jwala Karnik, "peptides are small enough to penetrate the skin, [and] when applied topically, they signal the skin to repair itself."
 In response to these signals, your skin may boost its production of collagen peptides.

-It’s true that the best defense is a good offense, and skin care is no exception to the rule.
+It’s true that the best defense is a good offense, and skincare is no exception to the rule.
 While you can’t stop aging, there are ways to delay the effects of it.
-Proper anti-aging skin care routines begin at a young age, with the learning of healthy habits that can keep your skin looking its best whether you are just beginning your skincare journey or are continuing care of mature skin.
+Proper anti-aging skincare routines include peptides and protection.
+Healthy habits like the ones listed below, can help keep your skin looking its best whether you are just beginning your skincare journey or are continuing care of mature skin.

 - Always wear sun protection: Exposure to UV radiation can wreak havoc on your skin and cause the breakdown of collagen, so make sure you’re slathering on the SPF each and every day.